Lande21/cis_600_demo/README.md

 - How cloase are we to achieving it?
 - whats the time line?
 - what do we need to start?
+- can we commit an hour for ourselves??